 Sanyo H27 // 1.00w-6.00w drag

 The lowest drag hubs with the light switched OFF are the SON hubs.
 They’re rolling almost as efficiently as a regular hub despite having the dynamo infrastructure.
 The SP Dynamo hub is the next most efficient, followed by the Shimano DH-3N80 hub.
-The Sanyo H27 is clearly the least efficient dynamo hub on test and was almost 5x less efficient than a Schmidt hub at 30km/h!
+The Sanyo H27 is clearly the least efficient dynamo hub and was almost 5x less efficient than a Schmidt hub at 30km/h.